fbegue/showcase-poc/README-Showcase-POC.change-notes.md

 - 12-01-24
     - improved getPlaying - now returns getArtistInfoWiki info
       - lot of haphazard work went into parsing 'born' which you find for singular artist names
+    - had to update node version from 14 to 20 IN THE META.JSON SERVERLESS CONFIG because of (not sure how this was introduced?)
+      - "errorMessage": "SyntaxError: Unexpected token '??='",